Red Wings' Danny DeKeyser trades skates for sales in new job as real-estate agent

 Contact Carlos Monarrez: cmonarrez@freepress.com.
 Follow him @cmonarrez.

-This article originally appeared on Detroit Free Press: Danny DeKeyser trades skates for sales in new career as realtor
+This article originally appeared on Detroit Free Press: Detroit Red Wings former player embarks on new career as realtor